typischmann/retail-crm/README.md

 # retail-crm
-It is the development branch of this porject, all changes should be commited on this branch at first
+It is the development branch of this project, all changes should be committed on this branch at first